kennethlove/kennethlove.github.io/content/posts/docker-for-django.md

 This should look quite a bit like the `nginx` section from above.
 Again, we're using an image so we don't have to build all of this ourselves.
-In this case, it's `postgres:10` which will give us an install of Postgres 10.
+In this case, it's `postgres:<CURRENT VERSION>` which will give us an install of Postgres.
 Next, we expose port 5432.
 If you don't want to use a local database GUI, you can leave this out (but I think you need to add `expose: 5432` so other services can see your database).